 - Prediction and characterisation of biosynthetic pathways in silico and experimentally

 - Activation of transcriptionally silent cryptic gene clusters

 - Pathway engineering

-A typical working day will include lectures in the morning, computer workshops, and small-group discussions and classes in the afternoon, and student presentations and poster sessions in the evening; all participants will be asked to bring a poster.
-There will be free time on the working days and one day will be devoted to an all-day excursion.
-There will be a welcome mixer party on the day of arrival and a farewell party on the final evening before departure the next day.
+A typical working day will include lectures in the morning, computer workshops, challenge projects and classes in the afternoon, and student presentations and poster sessions in the evening; all participants will be asked to bring a poster.

-The total charge for the eight days board and lodging, including the opening reception and the closing party, is €700, with an additional registration fee of €200 Euro.
-Some grants will be available to assist qualifying applicants.
-We hope that these measures will make the summer school accessible to a wide range of applicants.
+The total charge for the eight days board and lodging, including the opening reception and the closing party, is likely to be €700, with an additional registration fee of €200 Euro.

 - Mervyn Bibb, John Innes Centre